mereilly/AQI_Module_20_Final_Project/README.md

 ### **Project Proposal**:
 There is no doubt that climate change and extreme weathers are of growing concern.
 Still, with so many factors, and exogenous shocks to diverse data sets to consider, it is difficult to know where to focus remedying energies.
 Looking at air and the atmosphere exclusively, there is still a lot to consider.

 Using the data associated with these three locations for a year (between Novemeber 2020 and September 2021), we hope to look at trends over a year where quarantines originally limited movement and openings have eased that movement accross the ongoing COVid 19 pandemic.
-Where/When were there spikes of certain polutants?
-Is one polutant more impactful on the AQI score than others?
-We chose MA, DC, CA, AK as sample criteria to derive data points to evaluate, given (1-DC) the loaction of this class, (2-CA) current events with wildfires in California, and (3-MA) assumed factory polution in Massachusettes, and (4-AK) Alaska as a presumed control.
+Where/When were there spikes of certain pollutants?
+Is one pollutant more impactful on the AQI score than others?
+We chose MA, DC, CA, AK as sample criteria to derive data points to evaluate, given (1-DC) the loaction of this class, (2-CA) current events with wildfires in California, and (3-MA) assumed factory pollution in Massachusettes, and (4-AK) Alaska as a presumed control.

 Data collection was described above under "Topic and Source of Data."
 Next, we will upload the extracted, cleaned and somewhat tranformed data into a database  in AWS RDS and create a link to pgAdmin.
 There, we will evaluate if the database needs to be further transformed, and then we will run this database through our Machine Learning model, starting with a Random Forest operator and then a regression model.

 ## **Technologies Used**: